 Increased reliance on a secure communications network

-Even in 2021, security continues to be a major reason why many citizens and governments are hesitant to undergo digitalisation.
+Even in 2021, security continues to be a major reason why many citizens and governments are hesitant to undergo digitalization.
 This is because they don’t have a reliable network that could assure them that their personal information won’t be hacked and suddenly leaked for the rest of the online world to see.

 Coming up with a safe and protected system is key in convincing the public that digital is the way forward.
 Digital solutions provider e-Boks, for instance, has been the reliable partner of Denmark, Norway, Sweden, Greenland, and Ireland in coming up with a trustworthy platform that not only guaranteed online privacy and safety but also responded to the demands of the current, mostly internet-driven population.